 Security Forces Officer The ultimate objective of every Air Force operation is security.
 Security Forces Officers achieve this through their broad expertise encompassing weapons systems, antiterrorism, law enforcement, air base defense, industrial security and combat arms.
 Security Force Officers are needed around the world and may be called upon to travel internationally to develop, implement and supervise defense programs.

-Space and Missile Operations Officer The possibilities of enhancing our military effectiveness through the use of space are virtually endless.
-Space and Missile Operations Officers oversee surveillance, missile launch, space lift, ballistic space warning and satellite command and control.
-They also develop future plans for systems, facilities and personnel.
+Space Operations The possibilities of enhancing our military effectiveness through the use of space are virtually endless.
+Space Operations Officers direct the entire system utilizing satellites that enhance our communication and tracking.
+They oversee space surveillance, space lift, space warning and satellite command and control.
+By assessing the effectiveness of all space operations and incorporating new technology as it becomes available, they develop future plans for systems, facilities and personnel in order to defend our nation.

 Space Engineers The space community relies not only on astronautical engineers but mechanical, electrical, environmental, civil, and systems engineers to produce cutting edge systems.
 The astronautical engineer is uniquely prepared for Air Force duty with space systems as they are specialists in research, design, development, test, and analysis of space technology and aerospace avionics.
 Space engineers are needed throughout the space community and serve around the United States.